alexkaufman06/eratosthenes/README.md

-# Satans Bank
+# Eratosthenes
-This is an app that allows you to create a bank account and deposit or withdrawl from that account.
+This is an app that allows the user to enter a number and it will then output every prime number counting up to the number entered.
 ## Setup Instructions:
 ```
 Clone repository and open the index.html file.